chrisnoonan98675/site/xl-deploy/how-to/extend-the-xl-deploy-user-interface.markdown

 ## Sample UI extension

-You can find a sample UI extension plugin in `XLDEPLOY_SERVER_HOME/samples` or on [GitHub](https://github.com/xebialabs/xl-deploy-samples/tree/master/ui-extension-demo-plugin).
+You can find a sample UI extension plugin in `XLDEPLOY_SERVER_HOME/samples`.

 ## Troubleshooting